What is Acceptance Test-Driven Development?

 Practicing ATDD using SpecFlow, Nunit and C#

-I will be using Visual Studio 2015 with C# and will use class library project to start with.
+I will be using Visual Studio 2015 with C# and will use the class library project to start with.
 Will demonstrate how to practice while creating MVC application with Selenium and Coded UI in upcoming blogs.

 Step 1 – Install SpecFlow